StrongKey/WebAuthn/README.md

 # WebAuthn
-This project is a sample WebAuthn client written to work with StrongKey's [FIDO Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and [sample Relying Party](https://github.com/StrongKey/relying-party-java).
-It is intended to demonstrate the basic web service calls needed to register users and keys, and to manage FIDO2 authentication.
-Follow the instructions below to get a functioning WebAuthn client for your own use.
-After you're done, keep reading to learn how to make successful contributions to the sample WebAuthn client.
+This project is a sample WebAuthn JavaScript/HTML webpage written to work with StrongKey's [FIDO Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and sample [Relying Party](https://github.com/StrongKey/relying-party-java).

+The goal of this project is to demonstrate how to use the JavaScript calls built into WebAuthn (https://www.w3.org/TR/webauthn/) compliant web browsers (https://caniuse.com/#search=webauthn).
+It demonstrates how to parse the JSON values returned by StrongKey's FIDO server to call the WebAuthn API. *If you are a frontend developer looking to call the WebAuthn API, look at this code.* Follow the instructions below to deploy this project.

 Click these links to learn more: